The Bandit

 - The Bandit's director of photography is recorded as Aldo Tonti[22].

-- The Bandit's original language of film or TV show is recorded as Italian[25].
+- The original language of The Bandit was Italian[23].

 - The Bandit's Commons category is recorded as Il bandito[24].